Bad Faith Filing: A tool to deprive the Righteous of their Rights.

 Stages of Adjudication on “Bad faith”

-SAIC and USPTO– A plea of “bad faith” is allowed at the Opposition stage.
+SAIC and USPTO– A plea of “bad faith” is allowed at the trademark opposition stage.
 The ground of “bad faith” can also be raised in the trial for invalidation after registration of the mark.

 The Common Principles of Adjudication